LordDashMe/github-contribution-stats/README.md

   - [Elod044](https://github.com/Elod044)

   - [zk497](https://github.com/zk497)

   - And you!
-If ever you are using it right now and you are not in the list please tell us by sending an issue [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues) :blush: we are glad to also add you in the list.
+If you are using it right now and you are not on the list, please tell us by sending an issue [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues).
+We are delighted to include you on the list as well.

 ## License